SMUAbdullah/SLAFIT/data/readme.md

 This directory contains example data for the SLAFIT pipeline.
-To save space, the data is provided as a `.zip` file.
-Please remember to extract the compressed file before running the code.
+To save space, the data is provided as compressed files.
+Please remember to extract the files before running the code.